You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Transcript:

-How could we find that way to meet each experience?
 And then if we could be that way, if we could not abide in anything, not prefer anything, or even if there are preferences arising, not to grasp them, then how could we meet?
-And how could we, you know, ride the waves of change?
-Without necessarily trying to grasp anything, some thoughts have come to my mind that have come up in my individual interviews with you.
-And am I speaking loudly enough, Karen?
+And how could we ride the waves of change? necessarily trying to grasp anything some thoughts have come to my mind that have come up in my individual interviews with you and am I speaking loudly enough Karen one of the things that's come up a number of times I'd like to mention and that is

-One of the things that's come up a number of times I'd like to mention, and that is some people who are practicing meditation quite nicely They tell me about their meditation practice.
-Sounds fine.
-And then they say, but I wonder if I should be doing something more.
-Or I wonder if I should...
-I wonder if I'm making progress.
-Or I wonder what the next step should be.
-Or the next layer of the practice or something like that.
-These various ways of putting it.
-And...
-So I thought I would address this issue.
-The Buddha...
-It's not that the Buddha is not progressing, because Buddhas actually are progressing.
+some people who are practicing meditation quite nicely they tell me about the meditation practice sounds fine and then they say but I wonder if I should be doing something more or I wonder if I should if I wonder if I'm making progress or I wonder what the next step should be or the next layer of the practice or something like that, these various ways of putting it.
+And so I thought I would address this issue.
+The Buddha The Buddha, not that the Buddha is not progressing, because Buddhas actually are progressing.

 [03:31]